May 4, 2020

 Gamification has great potential for employers, who might want to draw upon well-documented gamification principles to encourage their employees to be more productive, recall their training or even change their behaviour.
 At first glance, it might seem odd to want to encourage employees to play games while at work.
 But the evidence proves that gamification in the workplace has positive results on engagement, employee morale and training.

 On average, 70 per cent of employees don’t feel engaged in their jobs.
-Employees who are not engaged are more likely to burn out, quit or underperform.
+Disengaged employees are more likely to burn out, quit or underperform.
 Incorporating elements of game design into work can be a simple and effective way of motivating them and keeping them engaged.
-In fact, using gamified activities increases motivation by up to 48 per cent, and nearly 70 per cent of employees intend to stay with a company for over three years if they use gamified activities.
-Implementing gaming techniques to corporate life can improve employee productivity and output, increase motivation and encourage creativity.
+In fact, using gamified activities increases employee motivation by up to 48 per cent, and nearly 70 per cent of employees intend to stay with a company for over three years if they use gamified activities.
+Implementing gaming techniques to corporate life can improve employee productivity and output, encourage creativity, and increase employee engagement and overall employee satisfaction.
 It can even foster a sense of belonging to a team and help develop job-specific skills.

 These numbers will only increase as millennials and Gen Z employees enter the workforce, as this younger generation is more open to technological processes and grew up playing video games themselves.

-The obvious benefit to corporate gamified learning is that it makes the training sessions more fun for the employees, and therefore they are more likely to be engaged.
+The obvious benefit to corporate gamified learning is that it makes the training sessions more fun and meaningful for the employees, and therefore they are more likely to be engaged.
 But there are a host of other benefits as well.
 These games can help motivate employees to learn new skills, train employees in job-specific tasks in safety, and help better understand complex mechanisms and difficult software.
-Not to mention that gamified training has a great effect on employee morale, with a whopping 92 per cent of employees claiming to be more loyal to companies that have invested in their training.
+Not to mention that gamified training has a great effect on employee performance and overall morale, with a whopping 92 per cent of employees claiming to be more loyal to companies that have invested in their training.
+Companies that know how to motivate their employees and prioritize their training will be able to lower employee turnover rates and unlock the key to driving employee retention.

 Jumping into a new training style can be intimidating.
 This is why at EdApp, our team is dedicated to help find the right training solution for you.
-Choose from ourgame templates and browse tried-and-true gamification training methods, populated with your custom content.
+Choose from our game templates and browse tried-and-true gamification training software methods, populated with your custom content.

-One of the best ways to use gamification to create a better workplace learning environment is to create a system that allows your employees to compete with one another.
+One of the best ways to motivate employees and use gamification to create a better workplace culture and learning environment is to create a system that allows your employees to compete with one another.
 This allows for the team members to continually have a reason to continue the training.
 When you employ a system that includes leaderboards or a similar structure, your team will be working towards taking that lead spot before working to keep it.
-This allows them to have a goal and will motivate them to do what it takes to be the best.
+This allows them to have a goal, motivate them to do what it takes to be the best, and receive employee recognition.

 For some people, being the top of the leaderboard is not enough.
-That is why it may be useful to provide the team with some incentives to encourage them to be the best.
+That is why it may be useful to provide the team with some incentives to encourage them to be the best and feel a sense of accomplishment.
 This can be simple things like gift cards, rewards, or work-related perks – like the closest parking spot.
 Anything that you can do to incentivize the team can help with their training and increase your team’s productivity through enhanced knowledge transfer.
 For example, perhaps you set up a program to teach different types of “closing” to insurance agents and when they master these skills, they get points on the leader board.
 The more closes your agents have in their repertoire, the better chance they will have to close the sale.

 As with any new or emerging technology, sometimes it is tempting to want to jump on it and incorporate it without having a firm plan.
 But just because you can gamify a process doesn’t mean you should.
 Adding gaming elements to boring and repetitive tasks can be fun and increase engagement, but employers need to always consider the ‘why’ behind the actions they are taking.

 While well-thought incorporation of game mechanics in the workplace can result in happier employees, the opposite is also true: gaming elements that have no definitive goal will result in confused players.
 And confused players become frustrated players who start to wonder if their time is better spent elsewhere.
 Just like with their business needs, employers need to think strategically about the outcome they want to have with employees, and then build towards it.
-Is the goal to help employees make healthier lifestyle choices?
+Is the goal to help employees make healthier lifestyle choices such as doing workouts or eating nutritious food like keto fruits?
 Or adapt to a new work process?
-Begin with the end result and that will guide you a clearer picture of how to build towards it.
+Begin with the end result and that will guide you to a clearer picture of how to build towards it.

-In short, gaming has become ingrained in popular culture, and gamification is a logical solution to some of corporate cultures’ problems.
-When done well, gamification can increase employee health, retention and happiness, as well as boost productivity and even increase sales.
+In short, gaming has become ingrained in popular culture, and gamification is a logical solution to some of the corporate cultures’ problems.
+When done well, gamification can increase employee health, retention, and happiness, as well as boost productivity and even increase sales.

 Interested in implementing gamification into your training platform?
 Contact EdApp today to see how they can help.

 EdApp’s multi-award-winning mobile app is the new standard in corporate eLearning.
-It uses microlearning, gamification, and spaced repetition to help employees perform training on their own mobile devices.
+It uses microlearning, gamification, and spaced repetition to help your top talent perform training on their own mobile devices.
 It’s an effective and engaging way to create, distribute and analyse training in corporate, retail and other business environments.